MorgueXIIV/FAYDE-on-Air-Pb-Ex/README.md

 If there are any questions or comments, please feel free to contact "Boring Cop / Sorry Cop Morgue" on the official Disco Elysium discord.

-<h2>Licensing and Copyright</h2>
+<h2>Disclaimers</h2>

 No copyright is claimed or implied over Disco Elysium or any of its characters and content, which is all wholly owned by ZA/UM.
-If you work at / represent Za/um and consider this use of their intellectual property to be unacceptable, that's fine and I will respect that.
+If you work at / represent ZA/UM and consider this use of their intellectual property to be unacceptable, that's fine and I will respect that.
 Please contact "Boring Cop / Sorry Cop Morgue" on the official Discord for a boring apology and to discuss removal / any alternative terms under which it might be acceptable.
-No malice is intended, and it is being hosted in the knowledge that the Za/um team have acknowledged and welcomed similar projects such as Xyrilyn's Disco Reader in official Za/um announcements.
+No malice is intended, and it is being hosted in the knowledge that the ZA/UM team have acknowledged and welcomed similar projects such as [Xyrilyn's Disco Reader](https://disco-reader.gitlab.io/disco-reader/#/) in official ZA/UM announcements.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You can view a copy of the GNU General Public License at <https://www.gnu.org/licenses/>.